chaosleaguewiki/chaosleaguewiki.github.io/docs/chat-commands/twitch.md

 ### `!defend [amount]` { #defend }

-Spend `[amount]` of your points to spread across the 10 obsidian defense blocks.
+Takes `[amount]` from your own points and spreads it evenly across the obsidian blocks in the defense wall of the king.

 ### `!stats @user` / `!mystats` { #stats }